wslyvh/autodelete-me/README.md

 - Don't let your old tweets come back to haunt you

-## IMPORTANT 🚨🚧
+> **Note**

-This product is still in development.
+> 🚧 This product is still in development.
 Use at your own risk.
 Deleting Tweets is irreversible.

----
 ## Getting Started

 1. Sign up and create a project on the [Twitter Developer Portal](https://developer.twitter.com/)